Zer0-bit/gaggiuino/README.md

    [Gaggia Classic Arduino & Touchscreen Housing](https://www.thingiverse.com/thing:4949471)

+***!!
+WARNING !!***
+>*First and foremost please do not underestimate the danger of electricity or overestimate your ability to work around it, only start working on your machine while it's  completely disconnected from the mains power socket, also by agreeing to follow the bellow guide i cannot be deemed responsible for any of the damage you induce to your house appliances, yourself, your cat, friend or gold fish and it will be entirely your fault!*

 # Assembling #
 First we need to understand what goes where, the schematics aren't really rocket science but for someone who's never disasembled or has no experience working with electrical circuits it might get confusing real fast so i will try to describe it as simple as possible yet limited by my vocabulary.